 She felt God prompting her heart to “be fruitful in her suffering” and help other families in grief.
 It would take years of their own healing before they could act on this.
 In 2018 Chuck and Laura started a grief support group for parents who have lost a child.
 In 2019, they will be adding additional resources to grieving parents.
 This is how Ephraim Ministries began.

 Chuck and Laura understand the challenges it places on the survival of the marriage and the family in the aftermath of such devastation.
 Losing a child changes all your relationships.
 Everyone in the family will grieve differently.

 It is their desire to offer hope to grieving parents.
 To come alongside of them and encourage them to grieve in healthy ways and draw closer as a family.

-Laura is a Resident Counselor with the state of Virginia.
+Laura is a Licensed Professional Counselor with the state of Virginia.
 She holds a Master’s degree in Professional Counseling.
 She has certifications in Life Coaching, Biblical Counseling and Stress & Trauma Care with Military Application.
 She has experience as a Parent Coach teaching Attachment Theory to parents to aide in healthy child development.
 She is a Prepare and Enrich Certified Marriage Counselor.
 She also has a specialization in Trauma (which includes Crisis, Grief, PTSD, Sexual Trauma and Domestic Violence).
+Laura is also trained in basic EMDR.
 She has also served as a Grief Share group facilitator.
 While the education is always in the background, Laura shares in the groups for Ephraim Ministries from her personal experiences as a mother.